prgaero/prgaero.github.io/project4b.md

 - Your report **MUST** be typeset in LaTeX in the IEEE Tran format provided to you in the ``Draft`` folder (Use the same draft folder from P1) and should of a conference quality paper.
 - Present the output videos for your estimated trajectory (for both cases: Helix and straight line) following along with the odometry output from PRG Husky, stereo (both left and right) frames as ``Outputs/StereoVO.mp4``.
-- Present the output videos for your estimated trajectory (for both cases: Helix and straight line) in `rviz` along with the detected features in the world frame as ``Output/StereoVO-Features.mp4``.

 <a name='files'></a>
 ### 4.2.
 File tree and naming